spinnaker/spinnaker.github.io/setup/install/halyard.md

 {% include toc %}

-Halyard manages the lifecycle of your Spinnaker deployment, including writing & validating your deployment's configuration, deploying each of Spinnaker's microservices, and updating the deployment.
+Halyard is a command-line administration tool that manages the lifecycle of your Spinnaker deployment, including writing & validating your deployment's configuration, deploying each of Spinnaker's microservices, and updating the deployment.

 All production-capable deployments of Spinnaker require Halyard in order to